Samario-in-UofT24/FizzBuzz/README.md

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.

+4. You need to get to know about the function of the refactor !
-- [ ] Rerun the program to verify that it still works.
+- [X] Rerun the program to verify that it still works.

 That's your first big IntelliJ trick!
 There are lots more.